Bipartisan infrastructure deal stalls as bigger plan gains

 But the American Chemistry Council called on lawmakers to remove the fees, saying they would likely be paid by consumers in the form of higher costs.

+Ed Mortimer of the U.S. Chamber of Commerce said some of the group’s members have concerns about some revenue sources in the bipartisan framework, but he added, “This is an investment we believe is worth making.”

-As the bipartisan group struggles to devise consensus over revenue streams, it’s becoming increasingly clear that their proposal might not be fully paid for at all — opening it to another attack from senators who may withhold their votes over deficit concerns.
+As the bipartisan group struggles to devise consensus over revenue streams, it’s becoming increasingly clear that their proposal might not be fully paid for at all, making the outcome of the deal that was struck with much fanfare last month at the White House uncertain.

-“This ought to be credibly paid for,” said Senate Minority Leader Mitch McConnell, R-Ky., signaling the party’s stance.
+Senate Minority Leader Mitch McConnell, R-Ky., said he remained hopeful the bipartisan effort could proceed.
+But his earlier insistence that it "ought to be credibly paid for” signaled the party’s stance.

 Ten Republican senators would be needed to back the bipartisan bill, joining with all 50 Democrats to reach the 60-vote threshold typically required to overcome a filibuster and advance it toward passage.